What Size Chart is This Most Similar To?

 NOTES ON THE SIZING

 Please do NOT size up (unless you want to, of course!).
-If anything these dresses run a little larger to what people are expecting, especially since us fat babes are so used to having to err on the side of caution and often size up out of habit.
+If anything these dresses run a little larger to what people are expecting because they have been designed by a fat body, for fat bodies.

-2) the fabric has a small amount of stretch as it’s 97% cotton and 3% spandex.
+Also keep in mind, the fabric has a small amount of stretch as it’s 97% cotton and 3% spandex.

 If you know that you historically have a hard time with a certain fit or area of a garment, please contact me and we can talk it through/I can give you more measurements.